 Different proof memes may be interchangeable.
 It is not unusual to find some theorems with five or more distinct proofs.
 Some are known to have hundreds of distinct proofs.
 Each proof by itself establishes factual certainty within the logic and foundations of the theory.
 More proofs do not make the theorem more certain and integral.
 But multiple proofs can make the surrounding mathematics richer.

 There will always be rewarding, challenging work for the mathematics construction crew.
 Since it is of mind, multiple minds working together may be expected to advance the construction project more rapidly.
 More complete understanding of mathematics requires our greatest human ingenuity, enhanced through teamwork.
-Thus, the romantic model of lone genius-types laboring in solitude may need supplementing.
-Great leaps will still be made by lone geniuses, but most of future mathematical progress will result from participation in that great, continuing conversation between mathematical minds around the globe and across the centuries.
+Thus, the romantic model of lone genius-types, laboring in solitude may need supplementing.
+The greatest leaps will still be expected from lone geniuses, but most of future mathematical progress will result from participation in that great, continuing conversation between mathematical minds around the globe and across the centuries.

 The Manuscript Can Be Edited